PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 18:51:36
+Last updated: 2024-04-07 18:52:08
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: I needed to get on the shuttle so I could escape this ridiculous planetSpoiler alert, I'm still here. - Sheldon